Edi10-developer/Tennis-ball---CSS-Animation/README.md

 # Tennis Ball + Hover Effects

-A layout that have to work on both desktop and mobile and tablet.
-The technologies used are HTML and CSS Flexbox.
+The technologies used are HTML and CSS Animations.

 [Live Site](https://japan-traveling-website-template.netlify.app/)